Antox/Antox/README.md

 Alternatively, you can ignore this exception and read other information from the model.
 ```

 Currently there is no fix for this, but there is a workaround by disabling instant run.
-This can be done by going to `File > Settings > Build, Execution, Deployment > Instant Run.` and unchecking enable.
+This can be done by going to `File > Settings > Build, Execution, Deployment > Instant Run` and unchecking enable.

 ###Compiling Antox From Source using Gradle